 |

-The Company's Board of Directors is responsible for the other information.
-The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexures to Board's Report, Business Responsibility and Corporate Governance and Shareholder's Information but does not include the financial statements and our auditor's report thereon.
-Our opinion on the financial statements does not cover the other information and we do not express any form of assurance conclusions thereon.
+The Company's Management and Board of Directors are responsible for the other information.
+The other information comprises the information included in the Company's Annual Report, but does not include the Revised Standalone Financial Statements and our Auditor's Report thereon.
+The above information is expected to be made available to us after the date of Auditor's Report.
+Our opinion on the Revised Standalone Financial Statements does not cover the other information and we do not express any form of assurance conclusions thereon.

-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements, or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+In connection with our audit of the Revised Standalone Financial Statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the Revised Standalone Financial Statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.

-The Company's Board of Directors is responsible for the matters stated in section 134(5) of the Act with respect to the preparation of these standalone financial statements that give a true and fair view of the financial position, financial performance, total comprehensive income, changes in equity and cash flows of the Company in accordance with the Ind AS and other accounting principles generally accepted in India.
+The Company's Management and Board of Directors are responsible for the matters stated in section 134(5) of the Act with respect to the preparation of these Revised Standalone Financial Statements that give a true and fair view of the

-This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the standalone financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.
+The respective Management and Board of Directors of the Company / amalgamating companies are responsible for maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company / amalgamating companies and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the Revised Standalone Financial Statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also: